MicrosoftDocs/powerquery-docs/powerquery-docs/data-types.md

 * Localization: the component that tells Power Query in what language it should be displayed.
 * Globalization: the component that handles the formatting of the values, in addition to the interpretation of text values.

 *Locale* is a single value that holds both the localization and globalization components.
 Locale is used to interpret text values and convert them into other data types.
-For example, the locale **English (United States)** means that the *localization*<!--Suggest not equating localization with language, they aren't the same.--> is in United States English and the *globalization*, or format of the value<!--Not sure what "format of the value" refers to.
-Is this the most precise definition of "globalization" that we've got?-->, is based on the standards used in the United States.
+For example, the locale **English (United States)** means that the *localization* is in United States English and the *globalization*, or format of the value, is based on the standards used in the United States.

 When Power Query defines a column data type or converts from one data type to another, it has to interpret the values to be converted before it can transform them to a different data type.